pypeit/PypeIt/doc/master_align.rst

 Overview
 ========

-This file describes the data model for the `MasterAlign`_ image.
+This file describes the data model for the MasterAlign image.
 It is generally a simple combination of all input alignment frames, which are used to trace constant spatial position on a slit.
 These frames are useful in slit-based IFUs (e.g. `cbar` frames for KCWI).

 The image is written to disk as a multi-extension FITS file prefixed by ``MasterAlignment`` in the Masters/ folder.
-See :ref:`masters:Masters Naming` for the naming convention.
+See :ref:`master-naming` for the naming convention.

 Inspecting